 Do Anesthesiologists Feel Fairly Compensated?

-About 53% of anesthesiologists feel fairly compensated at their jobs.
-As you can see from the chart below, this is somewhere in the middle of the other specialties surveyed.
+About 58% of anesthesiologists feel fairly compensated at their jobs.
+As you can see from the chart below, this is in the top one-third among the other specialties surveyed, and it's a big increase from last year when 53% of anesthesiologists said they felt fairly compensated, which landed them in the lower half of all specialties.

-Most anesthesiologists are fairly content with their work—69% said that in spite of the pandemic, they would choose the medical profession all over again.
-And 86% of anesthesiologists said they would choose the same specialty.
+Most anesthesiologists are fairly content with their work—75% said that, in spite of the pandemic, they would choose the medical profession all over again.
+And 87% of anesthesiologists said they would choose the same specialty.

 Other Sources